Daimler Truck

 • Occupational health and safety

 The improved work-life balance also helps our employees at Daimler Truck to feel comfortable and stay healthy.
-We have learned from the coronavirus pandemic: Hybrid working is the model of the future – and we support it where work permits it.
+We have learned from the coronavirus pandemic: Hybrid working is a sustainable working model – and we support it where work permits it.
 We also have a long tradition of job-sharing models and part-time models – from shorter working hours per day to free working days per week and temporary leave.
-We are also working on introducing more flexible working time models in production.
 The possibilities go beyond legal requirements in certain countries.

 Our progress so far

-• 17,000 e-learning modules are available to our employees around the clock
+• 20,000 e-learning modules are available to our employees around the clock.

 Our next steps